is one of the many scenic side ravines that join the Virgin River

-Hidden Canyon is reached via the East Mesa Trail
+Hidden Canyon is reached via the East Rim Trail

 , beginning at a former carpark 2 miles from the north end of the Zion Canyon Scenic Drive, and reached from stop number 6 of the Zion shuttlebus - the same starting point for a visit to Weeping Rock.